Polynesian rat: Distribution and habitat

 The Polynesian rat is widespread throughout the Pacific and Southeast Asia.
 Mitochondrial DNA analysis suggests that the species originated on the island of Flores.
 The IUCN Red List considers it native to Bangladesh, all of mainland Southeast Asia, and Indonesia, but introduced to all of its Pacific range (including the island of New Guinea), the Philippines, Brunei, and Singapore, and of uncertain origin in Taiwan.

 It cannot swim over long distances, so is considered to be a significant marker of the human migrations across the Pacific, as the Polynesians accidentally or deliberately introduced it to the islands they settled.
 The species has been implicated in many of the extinctions that occurred in the Pacific amongst the native birds and insects; these species had evolved in the absence of mammals and were unable to cope with the predation pressures posed by the rat.
 This rat also may have played a role in the complete deforestation of Easter Island by eating the nuts of the local palm tree Paschalococos, thus preventing regrowth of the forest.
+Archaeobotanical research showed that rat introduction in the Hawaiian island of Oʻahu caused population decline of native palms and shrubs in its lowland forests and subsequently expanded distribution of warm season grasses like Panicum.

 Although remains of the Polynesian rat in New Zealand were dated to over 2,000 years old during the 1990s, which was much earlier than the accepted dates for Polynesian migrations to New Zealand, this finding has been challenged by later research showing the rat was introduced to both the country's main islands circa 1280.